milomg/reactively/README.md

 This allows you to structure your code differently than memoization allows you to, you don't have to know the dependencies up front.

 Additionally, Reactively allows you to dynamically change which variables you depend on at runtime.
-If you are are waiting for a single variable `x` to be true before the rest of your code runs, your code won't execute as those other variables change.
+If you are waiting for a single variable `x` to be true before the rest of your code runs, your code won't execute as those other variables change.

 ```ts
 import { reactive } from "@reactively/core";